miwashi-edu/edu-components-grading/README.md

 ### 📚 Atomic Design

-> [´Atomic Design`](https://atomicdesign.bradfrost.com) is a methodology for creating design systems and user interfaces by breaking down components into smaller, reusable building blocks.
+> [`Atomic Design`](https://atomicdesign.bradfrost.com) is a methodology for creating design systems and user interfaces by breaking down components into smaller, reusable building blocks.
 It was introduced by Brad Frost and is based on the concept of chemistry, where design elements are structured in five distinct levels:
 > 1. `Atoms`: The smallest, indivisible elements, such as buttons, inputs, or labels.
 > 2. `Molecules`: Groups of atoms that work together as a unit, like a form input with a label and button.
 > 3. `Organisms`: Complex components formed by groups of molecules, such as a navigation bar or a product card.
-> 4. `Templates: Page-level components that arrange organisms into a layout, like a homepage template.
+> 4. `Templates`: Page-level components that arrange organisms into a layout, like a homepage template.
 > 5. `Pages`: Specific instances of templates, populated with real content to represent actual screens in the application.
 > This approach promotes reusability, consistency, and scalability in design, making it easier to manage and evolve a design system over time.
 By starting with small, simple components and building up to more complex structures, Atomic Design creates a more modular and maintainable design process.
 >